"The Banks of Richmond from Potterfield Bridge, standing on Potterfield Bridge, May, 2017

 Parking on southside is at the end of Semmes Ave at 7th St.

 From the north, take Ninth Street Bridge (Manchester), get off the Semmes Ave exit, bear to the left, go under the bridge, turn left onto Semmes and you will see the Floodwall parking sign, to the left.
 Follow the path under the bridge, and eventually you come around to the River Rings, and then to the Potterfield Bridge.

-The T. Tyler Potterfield Bridge (aka 'Dam Bridge') is an extension of the 'Three Days in April, 1865' Bridge.
+The T. Tyler Potterfield Bridge (aka 'Dam Bridge' and 'T Pot Bridge') is an extension of the 'Three Days in April, 1865' Bridge.

 On the north bank of the James River, the bridge is accessed from Brown's Island, just across Tredegar Ironworks.
 It is a short block from Tredegar's parking lot ($5, and you might need to pay with CASH some days).
 You can also try to park on 5th Street, or the parking lot for the pedestrian bridge that goes under the Lee Bridge, leading to Belle Isle (free).
 Both of the parking lots are accessed from Tredegar St.

 A short footbridge crosses a canal (Haxall Mill Race) to Brown's Island, and leads right across to the 'Three Days in April, 1865' Bridge.
 This is built on the pilings of the last railroad bridge across the James (and the last way out of Richmond) that was burned by the evacuating Confederate Army.
 The Potterfield Bridge is the next part, that continues across the James.

 The 'Three Days' bridge chronicles, throught civilian and military letters, the evacuation of the Confederate Army from Richmond as the Union Army approached.